UdSAES/designetz_schemata/README.md

 Each schema "lives" in a subdirectory of `schemata/`.
 Inside this directory, there MUST exist at least one version of the schema named `schema_vX.Y.Z-oasN.json` where `X.Y.Z` represent the version number and `N` is either `2` or `3`, depending on the version of the OAS used.
 Additionally, there SHOULD exist a subdirectory `./mock-up_data/` holding examples of messages that match the respective schema.
 Each example MUST indicate the version(s) it refers to, for example `global_irradiance_v0.2.x.json`.
 If possible, the schema should be explained comprehensively directly within the OAS/.json-file.
 A separate `README.md` may be used to provide additional information, such as a revision history.

 ### Branches
-There are four persistent branches:
+There are two persistent branches:
 ```
 master     // the released versions of the schemata
 dev        // the branch to be used for working on additions/changes